phil-spencer

 There are several ways to secure a guarantor mortgage.

 In most cases, the mortgage lender will place a charge against the guarantor’s property.
 To do this, the guarantor will need to have paid off their mortgage or have sufficient equity in their own property.
 Having a charge on the guarantor’s property means the guarantor could lose their home.
-In the event that the child’s guarantor mortgage is not paid as agreed.
+In the event that the child does not pay the guarantor mortgage as agreed.

 With other guarantor mortgages, the guarantor can put down cash in a savings account linked to the borrower’s mortgage.
-This arrangement is often known as a ‘family offset mortgage’.
-The money will need be kept in the savings account until a certain proportion of the mortgage has been paid off.
+Often known as a ‘family offset mortgage’, this arrangement requires keeping the money in the savings account until the mortgage is paid off to a certain proportion.
 Or until the amount owed on the mortgage falls below a certain proportion of the property’s value.

 Parents can also help their child buy a home by buying a property jointly.
-This means the parent’s income, as well as the child’s, will be taken into account when calculating mortgage affordability.
+This means that the lender will take into account both the parent’s and the child’s income when calculating mortgage affordability.
 With a joint mortgage, both the parent and child’s names are on the mortgage and the property deeds.

 A ‘joint borrower sole proprietor (JBSP)’ mortgage works slightly differently.
 Both the parent and child are named on the mortgage.
 But, only the child’s name is on the property’s deeds.
 This means the parent can avoid the stamp duty surcharge payable on second homes.